APogue/APogue.github.io/research/capabilitites.md

 This hybrid approach ensures automation never compromises human judgment.
 The system flags what needs review rather than forcing classifications, maintaining both efficiency and accountability.

+“The system flags what needs review rather than forcing classifications, maintaining both efficiency and accountability.”
+→ This reads like a product benefit statement.